-The room, materials, children and the teacher are all part of the Montessori experience.
+The room, materials, children, and teacher are all an integral part of the Montessori experience.
 It is a comfortable and engaging place for children.

-The layout and the furnishings, including the sinks and bathroom, are child size to allow even the smallest children to be independent – taking care of themselves and the room.
+The layout and furnishings, including the sinks and bathroom, are child-size to allow even the smallest of children to be independent – taking care of themselves and the room.

-The materials and activities in the environment are designed so that, after an initial lesson, a child can choose to work alone.
-Many of the materials are self-correcting.
-If the graduated cylinders are not ordered correctly, there will be an empty space at the end.
-If the number rods are not counted accurately, the last rod and its number won’t match.
-Children can work out the problem on their own.
+Materials and activities in the environment are designed so that, after an initial lesson, children can choose to work alone.
+Many of the materials are self-correcting (e.g., if the graduated cylinders are not ordered correctly, there will be an empty space at the end).
+Thus, children can work out each problem on their own.

-The materials are organized into categories: Practical Life, Sensorial, Art, Music, Geography, Number Work, Writing and Reading.
+Materials are organized into categories: Practical Life, Sensorial, Art, Music, Geography, Number Work, Writing, and Reading.
 Science and Nature activities are also available and vary during the course of the year.

 In our Sparta and Oak Ridge locations, each class has children of mixed ages – predominately from 2 to 6 years old.
-The new children can learn by watching older children, while older children can teach and be models for the younger children.
-The children will always be at different stages of maturity and composure; allowing everyone to experience the give and take of life in a diverse group.
-This also allows the children and the teacher to be together for at least three years.
-They not only get to know each other, but each child also gets to experience the cycle which will play out throughout their lives.
+New students can learn by watching older children, while older children can teach and be models for younger children.
+Of course, children will always be at different stages of maturity and composure, allowing everyone to experience the give-and-take of life as part of a diverse group.
+This also allows the children and teachers to be together for at least three years, getting to know each other and building formative early relationships.

-The teacher, in addition to setting up the environment to be rich and engaging, must be observant.
-The teacher uses those observations to know which activities to present to individual children or small groups, to know when to interrupt, when to stand back, when to offer help, when to let mistakes play out, when to encourage, when to insist, when to help settle disagreements and when to let children settle disagreements themselves.
-Much of the teaching is done by showing rather than saying.
+Each teacher, in addition to setting up the environment to be rich and engaging, must be observant.
+She will use her observations to present appropriate activities to individual children or small groups, knowing when to stand back or interrupt, when to offer help or let mistakes play out, when to encourage, assist, mediate, or intervene.
+Much of our teaching is done by showing rather than saying.